joshamaju/leanweb-kit/README.md

 - Svelte client side reactivity is not supported, we only send plain-old-html to the client

 - Imports in templates must always include the file extension.
-So
+Writing

 ```html
 <script>